 The proposed model is fitted using LISREL 8 (Jöreskog and Sörbom 2001).
 Before examining the details of the fitted model, the overall fit of the model must be evaluated.
-In structural equation modeling there are many statistics measuring goodness of fit.
-The Root Mean Square Error of Approximation (RMSE) proposed by Steiger (1990) with a close fit being under 0.05 and up to 0.08 for reasonable approximation in the population (Browne and Cudeck 1993).
+In structural equation modeling there are many components measuring goodness of fit.
+We use the Root

+Mean Square Error of Approximation (RMSE), which was proposed by Steiger (1990) and for which fit is considered close if the RMSE value is between 0.05 and 0.08 for reasonable approximation in the population (Browne and Cudeck 1993).

 The value of RMSE is 0.0668 and a 90% confidence interval of 0.0648 to 0.0687 for the current model.
-Therefore, it would seem to be in the mid-range of a tight fit to a reasonable fit.
-Indices such as the Non-normed Fit Index (NNFI = 0.914), Comparative Fit Index (CFI = 0.918) and the Incremental Fit Index (IFI = 0.919) all present a consensus of an acceptable fit but not a very close one.
+Therefore, our model has reasonable fit.
+Indices such as the Non-normed Fit Index (NNFI = 0.914), Comparative Fit Index (CFI = 0.918) and the Incremental Fit Index (IFI = 0.919) all present a consensus of an acceptable albeit not a very close fit.
 The Chi-Square is 4249 with 1213 degrees of freedom.

-The results of the fitted model are presented in Figure 2 and in the simplified factor model in Figure 3.
+Detailed results of the fitted model are presented in the Appendix (Figure 1).
+Figure 2 depicts the simplified factor model which corresponds to the model given in Figure 1.
 The results indicate that there is no significant effect of the buyer's own negotiation approach evaluation on the seller's evaluation of the buyer negotiation approach and vice-versa.
 However, there are highly significant positive effects of the central concordance factor on the counterpart's negotiation approach evaluation.